(Lamina Removal; Removal of the Lamina)

 Click here to view an animated version of this procedure.

-A laminectomy is a surgery to remove a small portion of a vertebra (back bone).
+A laminectomy is a surgery to remove a small portion of a vertebra.
+Vertebrae are the bones of the spine.
 The part removed is called the lamina.

 Reasons for Procedure TOP